 - PPE (Personal Protective Equipment) you will need.

 - Rescue, emergency, and evacuation procedures.
 A specific rescue plan needs to be created for each location and type of work.
 Even with all the pre-planning, accidents may happen.
+A piece of equipment may malfunction, or a tech may get injured or even fall.
+In some scenarios, the tech could be capable of rescuing themselves, but when that is not the case, a plan should already be in place to rescue them promptly and efficiently.
+This plan must be in accordance with the procedures we’ve outlined above (OHS 34.8).
 The outcome of the injured party depends on the speed of the rescue and the care that is given to them during and after the rescue.
 Therefore, it is vital that your rescue procedures are well planned and practiced ahead of time.
 If any part of the work scope changes, the rescue plan needs to be evaluated again to ensure it is still effective.
 In this part of the Rope Access plan, the following items need to be addressed:

 - Who the leader of the rescue is

 - If rescue equipment is available for deployment